 1. Average handle time (AHT)

-I work with many contact centre leaders whose aim is to reduce AHT.
+We work with many contact centre leaders whose aim is to reduce AHT.
 Contact centre data might reveal that the reason behind long call queues is high AHT.
 You might provide additional training or establish smarter self-service workflows or digital automation for particular inquiries.

 Then, you can leverage your data to monitor the impacts of these solutions on AHT and place more emphasis on developing the one that works best.